Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✑ An Azure Load Balancer.

-**You need to deploy an application to the virtual machines in RG1 by using Azure Pipelines.**å
+**You need to deploy an application to the virtual machines in RG1 by using Azure Pipelines.**

 Which four actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.